vives-project-xp/EducationalGame1/GameDocumentation/gameloop.md

 If you reach an eco-score of 0, the game over screen will be shown and you will have to option to quit or restart from scratch.
 ![image](https://github.com/vives-project-xp/EducationalGame1/assets/113900803/80b1c5de-7f9a-4d18-8195-7c28eb0f5946)

+### Sound
+We added the option to mute the sound in the menu.

 ### Game save
 When trying to close the window you will have the choice to quit the game, either with or without saving it or to continue the game.